BijanGURUNG/Analyzing_ADS-B_and_OnboardGPS_Data/README.md

-# ADS-B and Onboard GPS Technologies
+# ADS-B and Onboard GPS Technologies in Spatial Monitoring of Overflights

 ## Comparing the aircraft surveillance data (air tour data) recorded by ADS-B data logger and Onboard navigation (GPS) technologies in Denali National Park and Reserve, Alaska